nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap_cleanup.rst

  +-----------------+-----------------+------------------+--------------------------------------+

 Then you can run ``sudo -u www-data php occ user:delete aaliyah_brown`` to delete user aaliyah_brown.
-You must use the user's ownCloud name.
+You must use the user's Nextcloud name.

-Deleting Local ownCloud Users
+Deleting Local Nextcloud Users
 -----------------------------

-You may also use ``occ user:delete [user]`` to remove a local ownCloud user; this removes their user account and their data.
+You may also use ``occ user:delete [user]`` to remove a local Nextcloud user; this removes their user account and their data.